Jackxiini/Handwritten-digits-recognition-service/README.md

 Make sure the *Address* it shows is same as *contact_points* in the app.py.

     cluster = Cluster(contact_points=["172.17.0.6"],port=9042)
+Notice: If you can't deploy MNIST-service in Docker, the reason may be you should start a Cassandra server first.

 ## Test the app